naoshibaikyu/superbuddn/epilogues/incorrect5.md

 %

-%Everyone has just arrived in a new city.
-%Kranion looks around at the wanted posters to see if he's on any of them.
+%Everyone has just arrived in a new city.<br><br>Kranion looks around at the wanted posters to see if he's on any of them.

 Naoshi: Kranion, are you a criminal?